 Equipment shall only be acquired with the prior approval of the Agency.
 Equipment acquired with federal or state funds must be used for an authorized purpose as long as needed, in accordance with applicable administrative requirements.

-13.6 Property Records
+13.6 Property Records for Equipment

 Property records that meet or exceed the minimum standards established by applicable administrative requirements must be maintained for all equipment that was acquired in whole or in part with federal or state funds until such time as transfer, replacement or disposal occurs.

-13.7 Physical Inventory
+13.7 Physical Inventory of Real Property & Equipment

 An annual physical inventory must be conducted and reconciled with property records for equipment that was purchased in whole or in part with federal or state funds.
+Boards must also include real property when conducting the annual inventory.

-13.8 Adequate Safeguards
+13.8 Adequate Safeguards for Equipment

 Adequate controls must be implemented to safeguard equipment that was purchased in whole or in part with federal or state funds until such time as disposition occurs.